 1. Make a Story out of the Alphabet

-Make a story out of the alphabet.
-The Alphabet Tree is a perfect place to start.
+The Alphabet Tree is the best way to teach alphabet recognition.
 It shows each individual letter and how they learn to work together to make words.

 Illustrate a retelling of the story using a whiteboard.
 You can show how changing the location of letters changes what they say and the words they make.

 Let the kids choose what letters to change and move around in the illustration.
-Audience participation is a great way to get your children engaged and see how much they actually understand.
+Participation is a great way to get your children engaged and see how much they actually understand.